-Oscar’s is a small chain with a few locations around San Diego.
-I’ve had people argue that this one is their favorite, and if you’re more into fish tacos, then maybe.
-Don’t forget to try the green and pink cream sauce!
-You’ll want to pour it all over your tacos.
+Oscar’s is a small street taco chain with a few locations around San Diego.
+I’ve had people argue that Oscar’s is actually their favorite, and if you’re more into fish tacos, then maybe I can see why.
+The fish tacos are pretty amazing.

-This no frills fast-food-esque taqueria is AH-MAZING.
-Originating in Tijuana, Mexico, and now available in two locations in Chula Vista, Tacos El Gordo rarely doesn’t have a line.
-Not only do they serve great tacos, but also offer free grilled onions and peppers on the side!
+Not only do they serve some of the best street tacos in San Diego, but they also offer FREE grilled onions and peppers on the side!
 For an added bonus, I love that the fountain drinks include Mexican sodas and agua fresca like horchata and jamaica.

 Read more: 8 Non-Alcoholic Mexican Drinks You MUST Try

 4. City Tacos – Google Maps

 Located in trendy North Park, City Tacos is definitely the best hipster street taco spot!

 This place is extremely innovative with their menu.
 You’ll end up ordering way too much food under the pretense of, “I just want to try it”.
 Some unique favs are the Chorizo Asado taco with caramelized pineapple and the Bunuelo dessert taco featuring cinnamon and sugar, flambeed granny apples and raisins, and topped with cream cheese and caramel. #YUM